Last updated: 24 May 2023

 Information we need from you

-At least four weeks before residents move into your development, you must email our waste team to make arrangements for waste and recycling collections.
+At least six weeks before residents move into your development, you must email our Waste Team to make arrangements for waste and recycling collections.

 We need the following information: